fmidev/aviation-message-archiver/src/doc/README.md

 ### Identifier mappings

 Internally this application uses static values to represent message type and format.
 These internal values differ from the identifier of equivalent database entity, and are not bound to the name in the database.
-Therefore internal values need to be mapped to database values in the application configuration.
+Therefore, internal values need to be mapped to database values in the application configuration.
 In addition to message type and format, message route is a similar property, but it has no internal semantics.
 However, it is mapped in the configuration for consistency with other similar properties.